TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-03-how-do-you-treat-your-own-first-ai.md

 If you have a child (or anyone else you teach on daily basis for a long time) and you're a programmer, you probably already thought about this, in some way.

 The way we build a neural network in children is very powerful.
-And very easy, because children have no knowledge, apart from the one we gave them.
+And very easy, because children have no knowledge, apart from the one we give them.
 It's the most effective CTRL + C (you) and CTRL + V (he or she) teaching we'll ever experience.
-Have you ever tried to teach something completely new without any basic pre-steps your partner?
+Have you ever tried to teach your partner something completely new without any basic pre-steps?

 They say that first 5-6 years are crucial for children: